 1. Prepare for the quirky weather

 Even though the weather forecast says 20 C and sunny, always bring a jacket when you go outside.
 Even in summer, the weather can change overnight from hot to chilly.
 Winters in Amsterdam are always very cold because of the wind.
 Layers and a wind jacket is the best answers to the Dutch weather.

 Happy with the service?
 Tipping is custom in Holland.
 Although the staff in Holland always gets paid a decent salary, (never commission), a tip of around 10% is much appreciated.

 3. The public transport chip card

 Taxis in Holland are very expensive.
-Trains are your friend in Holland.
+Trains are your friends in Holland.
 Distances are short and the trains in The Netherlands are comfortable.
 The train always has a station in the center of the city.
 Avoid rush hour (travel after 9 am and not between 5 -7 pm).

 5. Rent a bike, but be careful in Amsterdam